 But you’d never guess any of this by looking at the game’s cover art.

 Here we find no mazes, female robots, looming artificial asteroids, or even images of outer space.
-Instead we’re greeted by the furrowed brows of a demon-alien who appears to be wearing too much eye makeup.
-This creature doesn’t resemble any of the game’s cast at all, as the only humanoid character in The Guardian Legend is Alyssa herself, and she’s a swimsuit-clad, normal-looking lass who just happens to periodically transform into a starfighter.
+Instead we're greeted by the furrowed brows of a demon-alien who appears to be wearing too much eye makeup.
+This creature doesn't resemble any of the game's cast at all, as the only humanoid character in The Guardian Legend is the heroine, and she's a swimsuit-clad, normal-looking lass who just happens to periodically transform into a starfighter.

-With Alyssa lies the potential for a fitting box cover, but Broderbund, a company more often associated with ‘80s computer software than NES releases, opted for an illustration that only makes the game’s vague title more confusing.
+With the jet-droid heroine lies the potential for a fitting box cover, but Broderbund, a company more often associated with ‘80s computer software than NES releases, opted for an illustration that only makes the game's vague title more confusing.
 With a name like “The Guardian Legend” and a cover featuring a furious reptile-person glaring across an arid wasteland, this would seem to be some sort of RPG, and not a particularly interesting one at that.

 Thus the artwork would have failed in its most immediate duty: getting kids to take a second look at the game.
 Upon The Guardian Legend’s release, store shelves were thick with NES games, and though older customers might check out the back of a box, younger brats would seldom waste time investigating something with a dull and unfamiliar cover, for there were Batman, Duck Tales, and Mega Man games to be found.
 It’s hard to imagine many children bounding up to their parents with The Guardian Legend boxes in hand, shrieking “Mom!
 Dad!
 You’ve gotta buy this game!
 It’s about an angry alien’s forehead!”